 Content marketing works, and a good content marketing platform will help you make it work.

-The ecosystem of content marketing tools has evolved in the last few years, though.
+The ecosystem of content marketing software has evolved in the last few years though.
 Mostly, it’s expanded a ton, and now there are tools for every imagined purpose.

 This can get a bit overwhelming, especially when you just want to get started with content marketing and don’t want to spend months reviewing which platform is right for your team.

 So, how do you choose the best content marketing platform?
-Well, even with a list, it’s still going to require you outlining your goals and challenges and finding the best solution for your particular case.
+Even with a list, you’ll still need to outline your goals and challenges to find the best platform for your particular case.

-But a good list will help you narrow that decision down and will help to strip out the duds from your decision landscape.
-This list of the top 11 best content marketing platforms hopes to do just that.
+A good list will help you narrow that decision down, and remove the duds from your decision landscape.
+This list of the top 16 best content marketing platforms hopes to do just that.

 What is a Content Marketing Platform?